 Requirements

-As mentioned above, these shrimp are not difficult to keep.
+One of the reasons ghost shrimp are one of the most popular invertebrate species in the aquarium hobby is because they're so easy to keep alive.
 They don't require a specialized aquarium set-up and a tank of at least 10 gallons (38L) should be large enough to sustain a colony.
 You can keep around three ghost shrimp per gallon without any issues.

 As always, your aquarium should be filtered and fully cycled before any shrimp are added.
-Although ghost shrimp can handle a relatively wide temperature range it's a good idea to always use a heater to prevent sudden temperature fluctuations.
+Although ghost shrimp can handle a relatively wide temperature range, it's usually a good idea to always use a heater to prevent sudden temperature fluctuations.

 Like all shrimp, this species can become skittish if the aquarium lacks hiding places.
 Palaemonetes shrimp love a heavily planted tank!
-If you want to see your shrimps' natural (foraging) behavior be sure to use plenty of plants and hides.
+If you want to see your shrimps' natural (foraging) behavior be sure to use plenty of live plants, hides like shrimp tubes and flats, driftwood, and natural rocks.

 Water quality

-One of the reasons Palaemonetes shrimp are so popular as feeder shrimp is that they are quite hardy and can handle bad water quality fairly well.
-This makes it easy to ship and house them in massive amounts; after all, if a few die it's not like a lot of money is lost.
+Palaemonetes shrimp are popular as feeder shrimp because they're known to be hardy and can handle bad water quality fairly well.
+This makes it easy to ship and house them in massive amounts; after all, if a few die, it's not like a lot of money is lost.

 Obviously, things are a little different if you keep these shrimp in your display aquarium.
 If you want them to live a long and happy life, it's important to keep the water quality high.
 That means the tank should always be fully cycled (zero ammonia, zero nitrite and nitrates as low as possible).